 What makes it special: Chef Victor Arguinzoniz has a remarkable ability to coax out explosive flavour from seemingly simple ingredients, most of which are grilled over an open hearth.

 What’s on the menu: The restaurant respects the intrinsic natural flavours of local produce and delicately urges each ingredient to show its potential: goat’s milk churned into ethereal butter, green peas amplified in their own juice, beef dry aged for so many days it bites with umami.
 Arguinzoniz cooks vegetables and proteins on a range of charcoals he makes from a variety of woods, kissing most plates with at least a suggestion of smoke.

-And the chef?
-Victor Arguinzoniz was born and raised in the farming community of Axpe, a tiny village nestled beneath mountains an hour’s drive southeast of Bilbao.
-When he bought the restaurant building in the centre of the village, he and his family rebuilt it entirely themselves.
-He is self-taught and has only ever worked in one kitchen – his own – where he designed and built his famous adjustable-height grills.
-He rarely leaves the restaurant except to tend to his farm animals, which supply many of the raw ingredients for his tasting menu.
+About the chef: Arguinzoniz was born and raised in the farming community of Axpe, a tiny picturesque village nestled in the mountains an hour’s drive from Bilbao.
+He is self-taught and has only worked in one kitchen – his own – where he designed and built his famous adjustable-heat grills.